AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

   When linking an executable, if supported by the platform, create a map file with file name :file:`map_file`.

+* :samp:`--gnu-make-jobserver`

+  Specify to GPRbuild that it should attempt to connect to GNU make jobserver in order to be instructed when it is allowed to spawn another simultaneous compilation jobs.
+  This option should be used when GNU make contains :samp:`-j{num}` switch when invoking GPRbuild to ensure correct ressources allocation.

+  If :samp:`-j{num}` is set alongside :samp:`--gnu-make-jobserver`
+  the former will be ignored.

 * :samp:`--no-indirect-imports`

   This indicates that sources of a project should import only sources or